Rent Little Caesar (1931)

 17/09/2022

-There are the thumbprints of the studio lawyers all over the film.
+There are the thumbprints of the studio lawyers all over this.
 Rico (Edward G. Robinson) can't be a charismatic figure, so he is the worst man possible: vain, disloyal, stupid, arrogant.
 And just in case the audience doesn't get the message there is a written homily scrolled down the screen before the film starts.
 The moralising is too intrusive.

 0 out of 0 members found this review helpful.